SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 When the monitor detects anomalous activity, it triggers an alert that runs the selected playbooks automatically.
 In this way, the system can respond autonomously to suspicious behavior exposed in logs.

+Note that one or more playbooks can be assigned to an anomaly monitor to diagnose and remediate your environment via automation.

 ## Configure automated playbooks for monitors

-Automated playbooks for monitors are maintained in the [Automation Service](/docs/platform-services/automation-service).
+Automated playbooks for monitors are created and maintained in the [Automation Service](/docs/platform-services/automation-service).
 This section provides tips to configure the automated playbooks.

 ### View automated playbooks

 To view playbooks in the Automation Service, [access playbooks](/docs/alerts/monitors/use-playbooks-with-monitors#access-playbooks-for-monitors) and click the **Playbook** tab in the Automation Service.

-Although you can attach any playbook to a monitor, playbooks of type **Alert** are specifically designed for use with alerts.
+Although you can attach any playbook to a monitor, playbooks of type **Alert** are specifically designed for use with alerts as they transmit the alert context to the playbook and can drive actions there.
 When you open a playbook, the type displays next to the name.

 <img src={useBaseUrl('img/monitors/playbook-alert-type.png')} alt="Playbook alert type" width="700" />

-Some useful playbooks to attach to monitors include:
+Sample playbooks to attach to monitors include:
 * **535 - Application Latency Playbook**.
 Diagnose and resolve application latency issues, including code deploy events and infrastructure anomalies.
 * **536 - Unresolved Alert Notification**.
 Periodically monitor status of a Sumo Logic alert and notify a Slack channel about unresolved alerts.

 ### Create playbooks for monitors

 To create a playbook so you can add it to a monitor, see [Create a new playbook](/docs/platform-services/automation-service/automation-service-playbooks/#create-a-new-playbook).
-To duplicate a playbook so you can use it as the basis of a new playbook, click the **Duplicate** button.
+As a best practice, duplicate a playbook so you can use it as the basis of a new playbook, click the **Duplicate** button.

 <img src={useBaseUrl('img/monitors/playbook-duplicate-button.png')} alt="Duplicate button" width="300" />